materialsvirtuallab/nano281/index.md

 In-lecture demos will be conducted using Jupyter notebooks, available [here](https://github.com/materialsvirtuallab/nano281/tree/master/lectures/notebooks).

-# Labs

-There are three lab sessions.
-The instructions for the first two labs are available via the menu on the left.
-The final lab will be an open problem that will be determined at a later date and will be held via a Kaggle competition.

 # Course textbooks

 The course is intended to be self-contained and all textbooks are optional.